 - 12 oz Bittersweet chocolate chips

-- Chopped Nuts, sprinkles, shredded coconut your preference
+- Chopped Nuts, sprinkles, shredded coconut, cookie crumbs. your preference

-- Place clean berries into a jar and cover with vodka.
-Refrigerate for up to 24 hours.
+- Place clean berries in a jar and cover with vodka.
+Refrigerate for at least 15 hours.

 - Remove strawberries from the jar and pat dry.

-- Melt chocolate chips in a double boiler or microwave until smooth.
+- Melt chocolate chips in a double boiler or microwave for 30-second intervals, stirring after each, until smooth.

 - Assemble by dipping berries in chocolate holding onto the stem.
-Sprinkle with the coating.
-Place on wax paper and allow to set.
-Cover lightly with plastic wrap and refrigerate until serving.
+Sprinkle with the desired garnishes.
+Place on wax paper and allow the chocolate to set.